 ‘Captain Marvel’: Back to the start, and 1990s, to introduce a powerful player in story’s end

 After much online debate and conjecture, “Captain Marvel” finally lands in theaters.
-After seeing the film I can say that all the hubbub is totally undeserved, a totally unnecessary distraction – including the attempts by trolls to sabotage box office through “review bombing.”
-It’s a fine enough superhero flick that in narrative arc is a lot smarter and more sharply developed than most, and on the emotional front it serves up a fitting and warm embrace of Marvel comics mastermind Stan Lee, who passed away late last year.
-The opening title sequence is rightfully all about Stan, and gets in a brief cameo that may just be his last.
-(Though with “Avengers Endgame” on the horizon, who knows?)
+After seeing the film, I can say that all the hubbub is totally undeserved, a totally unnecessary distraction – including the attempts by trolls to sabotage box office through “review bombing.”
+It’s a fine enough superhero flick that in narrative arc is a lot smarter and more sharply developed than most, and on the emotional front it serves up a fitting and warm embrace of Marvel comics mastermind Stan Lee, who died late last year.
+The opening title sequence is rightfully all about Stan and gets in a brief cameo that may just be his last.
+(Though with “Avengers: Endgame” on the horizon, who knows?)

 Blah, blah blah.
 It’s not until Vers lands on Earth (known as planet C-53, and “a real shithole” to the Kree) that the film starts to build real forward propulsion.
 It’s a wonderful sight gag when the intergalactic warrior plunges through the ceiling of a Blockbuster video (we’re in L.A., circa 1995) and one of the VHS boxes she peruses happens to be “The Right Stuff.”
 It’s sly foreshadowing, because in shards we begin to understand that in some form of a former life Vers was an earthling, and something of a Chuck Yeager-fashioned flight maverick.
 The film jumps to life when agent Nick Fury (Samuel L. Jackson), just launching S.H.I.E.L.D., arrives on scene, incredulous, boisterous and scene-chewing as only Jackson can be, and it’s the biggest and wisest use of Jackson in any of the Marvel films to date.
 In terms of timeline, it makes “Captain Marvel” something of a prequel to the whole Avengers series.